tanvimittal71/Stat545_Participation/README.md

-# stat545_md_explorer
+# STAT 545 Markdown and version control
-Repository for exploring version control and markdown
+This repo is part of a STAT 545 exercise to explore GitHub and markdown.